 During her tenure, Ms. Gonzalez has received numerous SEC awards, including the SEC’s Distinguished Service Award in 2017, which is the SEC’s highest honorary award and given annually to recognize employees or teams who have made substantial and lasting contributions to the SEC’s mission.
 Prior to joining the Commission, Ms. Gonzalez worked at the U.S. Department of the Treasury.
 She earned her law degree from George Washington University and her undergraduate degree from Georgetown University

-Over her 24 year career, Maria has acquired extensive experience on a broad range of issues and transactions affecting clients in the investment management industry.
+Over her 25-year career, Maria has acquired extensive experience on a broad range of issues and transactions affecting clients in the investment management industry.
 In her prior role as outside counsel, she has significant experience advising on the creation and operation of open end and closed end funds, ETFs, business development companies, hedge funds, managed account platforms as well as on transactional matters such as fund mergers, fund adoptions and adviser acquisitions.
 She has advised clients on a broad range of topics, including with respect to regulatory, compliance and fund governance matters, structuring alternatives, new product development and alternative fund structures (including registered and unregistered master/feeder and fund-of-funds structures and BDCs), status issues and obtaining exemptive relief and no-action relief.

-Maria has regularly participated in conference panels, including those sponsored by the Investment Company Institute, NICSA and Practicing Law Institute regarding important issues affecting the asset management industry.
+Maria regularly participates in conference panels, including those sponsored by the Investment Company Institute, NICSA and Practicing Law Institute regarding important issues affecting the asset management industry.
 Topics presented on have included compliance related matters, Regulation Best Interest, the DOL Fiduciary Rule, Mutual Fund Modernization, Liquidity Rule, Pay-to-Play regulations, registration requirements for investment advisers, registered closed end funds and business development companies.

 Maria is fluent in Spanish.